-Eclipse of the Soul is a completed work, but I can only manage to post about one chapter a day (there are about 22 in all).
+Eclipse of the Soul is a completed work.
 This saga is a Snarry but it takes a little while to get there as I wanted to develop Harry and Severus' relationship as realistically as possible (on the premise that the journey of hatred to love doesn't happen overnight).
 All rights belong to JKR and the gang.
 Thank you for stopping by, SHaria.

 A Chance Encounter

-The din of merriment from the celebration in the Great Hall echoed in the nearby areas of the castle, but on the third floor, at the end of a long corridor, it was blessedly silent.
+The din of merriment from the celebration in the Great Hall echoed about the castle, but at the far end of the third floor it was blessedly silent.

 After having made the mandatory appearance at the Leaving Feast, Severus Snape went to Professor Vector's office to leave a note regarding their planned tandem classes for the following school year.

-He finished his note and tossed the quill on the desk, leaned back in the old creaking wooden chair and sighed as he reflected upon the school year that had just come to a close – and what a year it had been, intolerably long and infinitely frustrating.
+He finished his note and tossed the quill on the desk.
+Leaning back in the old creaking wooden chair, he sighed and began to reflect upon the school year that had just come to a close – what a year it had been, intolerably long and infinitely frustrating.

 Snape thought about all that had taken place: the interference by the Ministry and how Dolores Umbridge had wracked havoc upon the lives of the students and Professors but the Fates had taken care of the matron toad, using the Centaurs as their tool to deliver justice.
 That small victory was sweet and Severus indulged himself with a smirk of satisfaction.
 But his smile vanished as his thoughts moved onto the other individual who had been visited by the three ladies of destiny, Sirius Black.